rust-lang/nomicon/src/other-reprs.md

 # repr(u*), repr(i*)

-These specify the size to make a field-less enum.
+These specify the size to make a fieldless enum.
 If the discriminant overflows the integer it has to fit in, it will produce a compile-time error.
 You can manually ask Rust to allow this by setting the overflowing element to explicitly be 0.
 However Rust will not allow you to create an enum where two variants have the same discriminant.

-The term "field-less enum" only means that the enum doesn't have data in any of its variants.
-A field-less enum without a `repr(u*)` or `repr(C)` is still a Rust native type, and does not have a stable ABI representation.
+The term "fieldless enum" only means that the enum doesn't have data in any of its variants.
+A fieldless enum without a `repr(u*)` or `repr(C)` is still a Rust native type, and does not have a stable ABI representation.
 Adding a `repr` causes it to be treated exactly like the specified integer size for ABI purposes.

-Any enum with fields is a Rust type with no guaranteed ABI (even if the only data is `PhantomData` or something else with zero size).
+If the enum has fields, the effect is similar to the effect of `repr(C)` in that there is a defined layout of the type.
+This makes it possible to pass the enum to C code, or access the type's raw representation and directly manipulate its tag and fields.
+See [the RFC][really-tagged] for details.

 Adding an explicit `repr` to an enum suppresses the null-pointer optimization.